NormFrenette/GatsbyBlog/content/blog/Looper/circuit-schematics/index.md

 Use this switch if including a buffer in the looper.

 This uses a 3PDT (3-pole double throw) toggle switch - with lever control (not stomp).
-- a 9V battery and a 9V connector with lead wires
+- a 9V battery and a 9V connector with lead wires.
-- a 10K resitor and blue LED (acts as indicator that buffer circuit is On - and using the battery)
+- a 10K resistor and blue LED (acts as indicator that buffer circuit is On - and using the battery).

 ![Buffer-On toggle switch](./bufferOn.png)

-When the switch is toggled to "buffer ON", the battery is conected to the buffer circuit and the indicator blue LED is lit.
+When the switch is toggled to "buffer ON", the battery is connected to the buffer circuit and the indicator blue LED is lit.
 The output of the buffer circuit is fed to the input (sound card mic) of the Raspberry Pi Looper.

-When the switch is in the "Buffer Off" positions, the batterry circuit is interrupted - so no current flows from the battery.
+When the switch is in the "Buffer Off" positions, the battery circuit is interrupted - so no current flows from the battery.
 The pedal input jack (1/4 inch female) is fed directly to the input (sound card mic) of the Raspberry Pi Looper.

 #### LED circuits: